-Today, it can be said that the Indian subcontinent is in a better position in terms of the social, political and economic status it enjoys in comparison to the other economies of the world.
-It has been able to carve its niche not only in tourism sector but also in education, employment and manufacturing sectors.
+Today, it can be said that the Indian subcontinent is in a better position in terms of the social, political, and economic status it enjoys in comparison to the other economies of the world.
+It has been able to carve its niche not only in the tourism sector but also in the education, employment, and manufacturing sectors.

-To know about the geographical features of the Indian subcontinent that covers more than 700,000 villages and cities, you can refer to the Indian Subcontinent Map.
+To know about the geographical features of the Indian subcontinent which covers more than 700,000 villages and cities, you can refer to the Indian Subcontinent Map.

 Let's have a look at the neighbouring countries of India:

 Pakistan - India and Pakistan, two independent countries born when the Indian subcontinent got freedom from British rule.
 Two countries were carved out of the geographical territories consisting of erstwhile British India, while several princely states and some Portuguese and French colonies were also added to India in the following years.
 At the time of independence, Pakistan was divided in to two territories, one on the north-west of India and the other, thousands of kilometers far apart, on the east of India.
 The two territories were not only geographically, but culturally apart too.
-In 1971 a civil war occured between the two, following that Bangladesh was formed.
-West Pakistan lying on the northwest of India became Republic of Pakistan and East Pakistan became Bangladesh.
-The Indian states of Jammu and Kashmir, Gujarat, Rajasthan and Punjab share their borders with Pakistan.
+In 1971 a civil war occurred between the two, following that Bangladesh was formed.
+West Pakistan lying in the northwest of India became the Republic of Pakistan and East Pakistan became Bangladesh.
+The Indian states of Jammu and Kashmir, Gujarat, Rajasthan, and Punjab share their borders with Pakistan.
 Pakistan is a South Asian country with a coastline along the Arabian Sea and the Gulf of Oman.
 The total area of the country is 7,96,095 sq km.
 The head of the state is the ceremonial head of the country.
+Islam is the state religion according to the constitution of Pakistan.